hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

-   Remember that *inputs* and *outputs* are state addresses that this Transaction is allowed to read from or write to, and *dependencies* are the *header signatures* of Transactions that must be committed before ours (see TransactionHeaders in :doc:`/architecture/transactions_and_batches`).
+   Remember that *inputs* and *outputs* are state addresses that this Transaction is allowed to read from or write to, and *dependencies* are the *header signatures* of Transactions that must be committed before this one (see TransactionHeaders in :doc:`/architecture/transactions_and_batches`).
    The dependencies property will frequently be left empty, but generally at least one input and output must always be set.

 3. Sign the Header
 ------------------

-Once the TransactionHeader is created and serialized as a Protobuf binary, you can use your private key to create a secp256k1 signature.
-If not handled automatically by your signing library, you may need to generate a SHA-256 hash of the header bytes as well, as that is technically what gets signed.
-The signature itself should be formatted as a hexedecimal string for transmission.
+Once the TransactionHeader is created and serialized as a Protobuf binary, you can use your private key to create an *ECDSA signature*.
+In order to generate a signature the Sawtooth validator will accept, you must:

+    * use the *secp256k1* elliptic curve
+    * sign a *SHA-256* hash of the TransactionHeader binary
+    * use a compact 64-byte signature
+    * format the signature as a hexadecimal string

+This is a fairly typical way to sign data, so depending on the language and library you are using, some of these steps may be handled automatically.

 {% if language == 'JavaScript' %}